The Top Line vs. the Bottom Line on an Income Statement

 Beyond that, there are some other terms and profitability concepts you should know.
 When an executive, analyst, investor, or business owner talks about profits, he or she may be referring to one of three different types of profit:

-- Gross Profit - Gross profit refers to total revenue minus cost of goods sold.
+- Gross profit: Gross profit refers to the total revenue minus cost of goods sold.

-Use Profit and Profit Margin Figures to Do Basic Valuation Analysis
+Use Profit and Profit Margin for Basic Valuation Analysis

-Once you have figured out the top line and bottom line figures, you can go one step further and use them to perform some basic valuations on different companies.
-The article Peter Lynch's Secret Formula for Valuing a Stock's Growth breaks out three different valuation multiples that a person can use to try and compare how "expensive" one company is to another, at least on a first-pass basis.
+Once you have figured out the top-line and bottom-line figures, you can go one step further and use them to perform some basic valuations on different companies.
+One formula for valuing a stock's growth breaks out three different valuation multiples that a person can use to try to compare how "expensive" one company is to another, at least on a first-pass basis.
+The three metrics include:

 Beware of a Certain Type of "Profit" Known as EBITDA

 EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
 In essence, it is the amount of money that would have been made if a company did not pay interest charges, taxes, depreciation, and amortization.
 By now you should be asking yourself, "How can you ignore those costs?
 They still exist even if you pretend they don't!"

 Exactly.
 It's similar to pretending that the interest you pay on your credit cards, your income taxes, and the depreciation on your car isn't real expenses to you.
 According to the EBITDA standards, they don't exist.
 If you can't tell, although you will hear a lot of professionals talking about this number, it is one of the most worthless, deceitful and meaningless figures available.
 Most investors are best served by paying absolutely no attention to it.